 Why Do Electric Cars Usually Have Higher Horsepower And Torque?

 Electric cars boast a feature that many mechanics call “instant torque”.
 In conventional vehicles, there is something called a torque curve where the torque is relatively low at the beginning and gradually peaks and then descends again as the car speeds up.
 Electric cars have the ability to maintain a high amount of torque from the start all the way through the acceleration of the car.
-This means that even from the get-go, 0 RPMs, the wheels receive the same amount of rotational energy as they are getting when, say, the car is going 30 MPH.
+This means that even from the get-go, 0 RPMs, the wheels receive the same amount of rotational energy as they are getting when the car is going 70 MPH.

 This phenomenon is achieved by the fact that electric cars don’t have to waste a lot of time or energy getting the car going.
 The electric motor of the car can instantly convert the energy in the batteries to driving energy for the car.
-The fewer gears and gadgets that the energy has to pass through to reach the wheels the less time it will take to accelerate.
+The fewer gears and components that the energy has to pass through to reach the wheels, the less time it will take to accelerate.

 How Do Electric Cars Keep Such Good Grip When Accelerating Quickly?